Feng shui + happiness + joy = abundance

 Round vs square shapes

 Neuroscientists have studied the human response to round versus square shapes and found that the amygdala (flight or fight, fear and anxiety brain centre), lits up when people look at angular objects, but not when they look at the round ones.
 Evolutionarily speaking we associate sharp or angular objects with threat and danger so we naturally try to avoid these shapes to us.
 On the other hand, curves put us at ease.
 In feng shui, cutting or knife chi/energy is to be avoided.
-“Circular motion accommodates, as rectilinearity does not, the coming together of opposites.” states Iain McGilchrist, Psychiatrist, doctor, author of The Master and His Emissary, The Divided Brain and the Making of the Western World
+“Circular motion accommodates, as rectilinearity does not, the coming together of opposites.” states Iain McGilchrist, Psychiatrist, doctor, author of The Master and His Emissary, The Divided Brain and the Making of the Western World.
+In 2019, the year of the earth pig – round ceramic vases (earth element) are perfect addition for boosting harmony as well as prosperity (they are considered as containers of wealth).

 My environmental psychology master’s degree study focused on the preference between angularity and curvilinearity and confirmed that most people prefer round and oval designs to angular ones.